Equone/MarketProject/README.md

 # Market Project

 This repository contains code and resources for predicting stock prices using machine learning models.
 The project explores various models and techniques, with a focus on backtesting and feature engineering.
-We will see the different machine learning models, their limits and the different ways of measuring the performances of a trained model.
+We will explore different machine learning models, their limitations, and various ways of measuring the performance of a trained model.

 _NB: I know there is no algorithm that can predict the future (and it would not be as simple as this).
 This project is for education purposes only.
-This project was inspired by an article on dataset (I will update this README.md for the credits)._
+This project was inspired by an article (I will update this README.md for the credits)._

 ## Project Overview